(Optional) Snakemake with SLURM

 Tip

-We recommended to integrate SLURM scheduler with Snakemake, which can automate the process of submitting your jobs.
+We recommended to integrate SLURM scheduler with NovaScope to automate the process of job submission.

 Info

 Please be aware that Snakemake introduced significant updates for cluster configuration starting from version 8.
-Thus, we advise checking to verify your Snakemake version using snakemake --version.
+So, please verify your Snakemake version using snakemake --version

-In NovaScope, we utilized a cluster configuration profile to define the details of the cluster and resources given its consistency and time-saving benefits.
-More details are provided below.
+In NovaScope, we utilized a cluster configuration profile to define the details of the cluster and resources given its consistency and time-saving benefits (see details below).
 Those files were crafted with inspiration from the smk-simple-slurm repository.

 1